drew-parsons/2024-fenics-proceedings/README.md

 The aim of the volume will be to give a glimpse of the current state-of-the-art in terms of development and applications of the FEniCS Project (FEniCS) software.
 Both theoretical and more application-oriented high-quality contributions are welcome.
 Each book chapter is expected to be accompanied by a FEniCS-based implementation or by a contribution to one or more of the FEniCS software components.

 ## Editors
-* Jørgen Dokken, Simula Research Laboratory, Norway
+* Jørgen S. Dokken, Simula Research Laboratory, Norway
 * Henrik Finsberg, Simula Research Laboratory, Norway
 * Jack S. Hale, University of Luxembourg, Luxembourg
 * Marie E. Rognes, Simula Research Laboratory, Norway